Clerk (with Astro) (/docs/guides/authentication/clerk/astro)

 });

 2.3.
-Set up Clerk middleware
+Set up Clerk middleware [#23-set-up-clerk-middleware]

-The clerkMiddleware helper enables authentication across your entire application.
-Create a middleware.ts file in the src directory:
+The `clerkMiddleware` helper enables authentication across your entire application.
+Create a `middleware.ts` file in the `src` directory:

 import { clerkMiddleware } from "@clerk/astro/server";